datastaxdevs/workshop-graphql-netflix/README.md

 }
 ```

-Now that we know how the front-end works, let's launch our app!
+Now that you know how the front-end works, launch the app!

 </details>